pyodide/pyodide-blog/content/posts/marimo.md

 elements](https://docs.marimo.io/api/inputs/index.html) like sliders, a dataframe transformer, and interactive plots.
 Interact with an element and the cells that use it are automatically re-run with its latest value.
-Reactivity makes these UI elements more useful and ergonomic than Jupyter’s ipywidgets.
+Reactivity makes these UI elements more useful and ergonomic than Jupyter’s IPyWidgets.

 <iframe
   src="https://marimo.app/l/p9l3ay?embed=true"
   width="800"
   height="400"
+  style="max-width: 800px"
 ></iframe>

 **Deploy as an app, run as a script.**
-Every marimo notebook can served as an interactive web app (with outputs concatenated and code hidden).
+Every marimo notebook can served as an interactive read-only web app (with outputs concatenated and code hidden).
 Additionally, marimo notebooks can be run as scripts from the command line, with cells executed in a topologically sorted order.
 For example, here's a simple educational app: